vasuskimo/politicssucks/README.md

 6) Dinner: Several startups provide dinner, for employees who stay beyond 6 pm.
 There is no predictable pattern.
 Therefore, on some days a lot of food goes wasted.
 So, if the admin. orders less food, as a reaction, employees would start complaining.

-7) Stationery: It seems some employees take their stationery to be given to their school-going kids.
-So, as a result, in some cases, the office supplies would be locked and the admin. holds the key.
+7) Office Supplies: It seems some bad apples take their stationery to be used by their school-going kids.
+Instead of handling this on a case-by-case basis, which needs to be handled delicately, some startups have their office supplies locked and administered by the office admin.

 Unprofessional behavior:

 1) Irregular work hours

-2) loud conference call drama
+2) Loud conference call drama

 3) Busy typing annoyances

 4) Long lunches

 5) Cocky Admin.